neel-makhecha/AlertX/README.md

     AlertX.AnimationX.custom(withTransition: AnyTransition)

+## Adding More Buttons

+Use the initialiser which takes an array of AlertX.Button (buttonStack) to add as many buttons as you want in the alert.
+Here's an example (body of the closure to be passed in the alertX method):

+            let buttons = [
+                AlertX.Button.default(Text("Yes")),
+                AlertX.Button.default(Text("No")),
+                AlertX.Button.cancel()]

+            return AlertX(title: Text("Are you sure about this?"), buttonStack: buttons)

 ## Future Work

-1. Support for more than two buttons.
-2. Support for text fields.
+1. Support for text fields.
-3. Even more and better pre-defined themes and animations.
+2. Even more and better pre-defined themes and animations.

 ## Contributing